Updated July 8, 2023

 |15||socket.request.max.bytes||100 * 1024 * 1024||The socket.request.max.bytes value will help to define the request size that the server will allow.|

 In the Kafka environment, we can create a topic to store the messages.
 As per the Kafka broker availability, we can define the multiple partitions in the Kafka topic.

-Note: The default port of the Kafka broker in the cluster mode may verify depend on the Kafka environment.
+Note: The default port of the Kafka broker in the cluster mode may verify depending on the Kafka environment.